Content is King in SEO: The Truth

 Not only that, but Google itself is constantly on the hunt for fresh, new content to serve up in SERPs.

 With good quality content, you are looking for the ‘sweet spot’ – that intersection between your area of expertise that you have some authority in and exactly the type of content your audience wants and can’t do without!
 When it comes to thinking about your content for SEO, you need to first come up with a good content strategy.

 Something even more important than well-constructed content in 2021 though, is ‘engagement,’ especially ‘user engagement.’
-This really challenges the mantra of whether content is king in SEO.
+This really challenges the mantra of whether content is the ultimate driving factor in SEO.
 User engagement allows a visitor to any of your digital platforms to take action rather than to merely browse or even bounce off (exit) your website in search of a more relevant source, for example.
 Often, simple giveaways of real value to the user can entice them to engage by way of actively following that business on social media etc, but – more importantly – engagement should be earned.

 Where possible direct, two-way communication between the SEO Pro and a potential or existing client should be encouraged to nurture the interaction (often occurring in real time), which can enhance the profile of the client in order to better understand their needs.
 It can cover a number of different mediums from email, web form downloads, social media platforms and even VAs (virtual assistants).

 There are a few types of engagement, which I’ll expand on here:

 CTR is the most basic level of engagement – especially in the world of SEO – and is often the result of a click on your SERPs listing, enabling further engagement to take place.
 Numerous SEO tactics will have been implemented to get the listing to rank high up on Page 1 of the SERPs and to not only provide the best answer to the user’s query, but to back it up with hyper-relevant content that they’re searching for.